NOTICE OF ANNUAL GENERAL MEETING – WEDNESDAY 27 OCTOBER, 2021

 Please be advised that in accordance with our constitution, the Annual General Meeting of the Student Youth Network Inc. (No. A0039919B) will be held as follows:

 Wednesday 27th October 2021 at 6:30pm online on Zoom.
-CLICK HERE to register your attendance at least 24 hours before the AGM.
+CLICK HERE to register your attendance and receive the meeting link.
 Those members who are eligible to vote and are registered to this Zoom event will be sent an additional unique link on the evening to cast their ballot during nominations.

 The annual report and audited financial statements will be presented to the members, and elections for the Board of Management will be held.